wp-plugins/amazon-post-purchase/readme.txt

 *WARNING: If you do not add your Amazon Affiliate ID, you will NOT get credit for purchases made using this Plugin.*

+**Usage**

+Once installed, adding a product to your post is a simple process:

+*  Go into the full edit mode for the post (Post/Edit then select the post).
+*  Under the Custom Fields, click on the link 'Enter New' (after you've done this the first time, you will simply select the value from the drop-down list).
+*  Input the value you set in the widget "Custom Field Name" in the "Name" field.  (we recommend the word "ASIN").
+*  Input the ASIN for the product you want displayed in the "Value" field.
+*  Save or Publish the post.

+*Yes -- it's that easy!*

 == Styling ==

 You can customize the look and feel of the displayed widget, including turning on or off the display of certain data elements, through CSS.
 The following CSS describes the various data elements displayed in the Widget: